xbhouse/pokedex/README.md

 ## containerized app local development

-to build and run containers for backend and frontend:
+to build and run containers for backend, database, and frontend:

 `cd backend && ./mvwn package`